thenaesh/addressbook-level1/doc/CodingBestPractices.md

 * A name should be an accurate and complete description of its entity.
 For example, `processStuff()` is a bad choice for a method; what 'stuff' and what 'process'?
 On the other hand, `removeWhiteSpaceFromInput` is a better choice.
 Other bad examples include `flag`, `temp`, `i` (unless used as a conventional control variable for a loop).
 * It is preferable not to have lengthy names, unless unavoidable; names that are 'too short' are even worse.
 * Use correct spelling in names (and even in comments).
 Avoid 'texting-style' spelling.
-* Uf you must abbreviate or use acronyms, do it consistently.
+* If you must abbreviate or use acronyms, do it consistently.
 Explain their full meaning at an obvious location.
 * Avoid misleading names (e.g. those with multiple meanings), similar sounding names, hard to read ones (e.g. avoid ambiguities like "is that a lowercase L, capital I or number 1?" or "is that number 0 or letter O?"), almost similar names, foreign language names, slang and names that are only meaningful within specific contexts such as private jokes.

 ### Be obvious